Student Leadership & Development Opportunities

 - Student Leadership Challenge - Service as Temple's signature leadership development program for all students, the Student Leadership Challenge provides dynamic and comprehensive programs that give students access to a rich variety of interactive leadership development opportunities.
 Students may earn their way to becoming a Diamond Leader by participating in these programs throughout the year and earning Leadership Diamond Points.

-In addition to the events in the Student Leadership Challenge, the office sponsors the LeaderShape Institute and hosts the Leadership Living Learning Community through University Housing and Residential Life.
+In addition to the events in the Student Leadership Challenge, the office sponsors the LeaderShape Institute.

 If you are looking for something to do on or off campus, you are in the right place!
 Student Activities enhances the student experience by developing and empowering students, creating opportunities for meaningful interpersonal relationships, supporting student organizations, and providing fun, engaging programs for the diverse campus community.